-D. EXPECTED NUMBER OF AWARDS
+II.D.
+EXPECTED NUMBER OF AWARDS

-DOE anticipates up to 84 awards under this FOA.
-Historically, there have been an average of approximately 23 national laboratory awards and 45 university awards each year.
+DOE anticipates up to 94 awards under this FOA.
 The exact number of awards will depend on the number of meritorious applications and the availability of appropriated funds.

-E. ANTICIPATED AWARD SIZE
+II.E.
+ANTICIPATED AWARD SIZE

-DOE expects the typical award size will be in a narrow range around \$875,000 over five years for an Institution of Higher Education and around \$2,500,000 over five years for a DOE National Laboratory or SC User Facility.
+DOE expects the typical award size will be in a narrow range around \$875,000 over five years for an Institution of Higher Education and around \$2,750,000 over five years for a DOE National Laboratory or SC User Facility.

-F. PERIOD OF PERFORMANCE
+II.F.
+PERIOD OF PERFORMANCE